Our agreement with you

 - Properties on our site have been carefully chosen and are considered to offer suitable accommodation for the cost shown.
 Do note that star ratings can vary between countries as they apply different criteria.

 - Annexe accommodation may be part of the main hotel or in a separate building, which is guaranteed to be within walking distance.
 The annexe accommodation, though it may give access to facilities at the property through which it is sold, may not offer rooms to the same level as the associated property and any change is reflected in the price.

 - Prices are based on accommodation in standard twin/double-bedded rooms unless otherwise stated.

 - Baths may not always be full size and showers may not always have a shower tray or curtain and soap is not ordinarily provided in rooms.

 - Credit cards: many hotels/properties, as a matter of policy, require an imprint of your credit card to be taken at registration for security reasons.

 - Check-in/check-out at hotels is normally after 15.00 hours (after 17.00 hours for apartments) and you should anticipate having to vacate your room by 10.00 hours irrespective of the time of your departure.
 For some holidays, it is appreciated that flights may leave the UK early in the morning and you may arrive in resort before midday, so your room may not be ready when you arrive.
-On the day of your departure, there will be somewhere to store your luggage free of charge, where you can leave your bags until departure time, though this may not always be locked.
+On the day of your departure, we will endeavour to offer somewhere to store your luggage free of charge, where you can leave your bags until departure time, though this may not always be locked.
 Courtesy rooms may not always be available.

 - Full and half-board customers: A table d'hote menu is usually offered to all customers who book meal arrangements, with limited or no choice of menu, unless specifically stated.
 Meals usually start with dinner on the first day of your arrival in resort and finish with breakfast on your day of departure.